lufffer/LULIT-CAROUSEL/README.md

 | dir       | default: `"right"`, if `ride` is true then `dir` defines the direction, possible values: `"right"` \| `"left"` |
 | time      | default: `"5000"`, defines the time between transitions in miliseconds                                         |
 | duration  | default: `"0.5"`, defines the duration of the transition in seconds                                            |

+## Notes

+1. Transition animation does not use `animate` directive because it's still an experimental feature
+2. Transition animation does not use GSAP, since when I test it in a cheap mobile phone, it worked quite badly, indeed, my animation works better in the same mobile phone.

 ## Maintainer